jeanslack/Videomass/known_problems.md

 limitations:
    * 1) the button for previewing streaming content (Youtube, Facebook, etc) may not work on MacOs.

-   * 2) On Windows, the 'Show More' button for reading the information of the streaming content (YouTube, Facebook, etc) will give a message regarding disabling the functionality.During the first installation of Videomass, the logs folder may not yet exist, as it is created during the first conversion process performed with the program.
-This could cause an error when you want to open the logs directory from the Videomass menu.
+   * 2) On Windows, the 'Show More' button for reading the information of the streaming content (YouTube, Facebook, etc) will give a message regarding disabling the functionality.

 [Home](index.md)